severin-lemaignan/knowledge_core/README.md

 ### ROS usage

+**This version of KnowledgeCore only supports ROS 2.**

 **Please first read the general [API introduction](doc/api.md), as this applies to the ROS interface as well.**

 To start the ROS node:

 ```
-rosrun knowledge_core knowledge_core
+ros2 run knowledge_core knowledge_core
 ```

 **Note that, in general, you want to use the 'Pythonic' wrapper built on top of the low-level ROS topics/services API.
 See example above.
 This Pythonic interface follows the [`pykb`](https://gitlab/interaction/pykb/) API (except in a few corner case that are not supported by the ROS interface).**

 `knowledge_core` exposes two topics, `/kb/add_facts` and
 `/kb/remove_facts`, to add/remove triples to the knowledge base.
 Both topics